sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Though cities and urban life feature prominently in the texts, they are still on a small scale compared to what came later.
 The economy was largely rural, with farming playing a prominent role.
 However there are lists of occupations in the Pali canon that show a diverse range of employment—accountants, jewelers, builders, soldiers, doctors, government officials, and many more.

 The rise in diversity of employment was linked to the growth of cities, which in turn is associated with the appearance of new technologies.
-The archeological record, though thin, has furnished us with records of two significant innovations: a kind of fine pottery known as Northern Black Polished Ware (NBPW), and forges for iron.
+The archeological record, though thin, has furnished us with records of two significant innovations: forges for iron, and a kind of fine pottery known as Northern Black Polished Ware.
 These new developments attest to a growing mastery in the industrial use of fire, something that the suttas mention in several memorable similes.

 Technological innovation drove economic growth.
 We frequently hear of wealthy individuals, employing large staffs and managing properties or businesses.
 There was enough economic surplus to support a large class of spiritual seekers.
 Such ascetics made no material contributions to society; their value lay in spiritual and ethical development.